qgis/QGIS-Website/content/community/certification.md

 ![Students with certificate](../students_with_certificate.webp "Students with certificate")

 ## Become a QGIS certified training organisation
-Is your organisation an active member of the QGIS community and offering high-quality training courses with QGIS?
+Does your organisation participate actively in the QGIS community and offer high-quality training courses with QGIS?
 Then consider applying for the **QGIS Certification Programme**.
 As a member, you'll be able to issue the official QGIS certificate to participants of your courses, workshops and training.
 Each certificate contributes €20 to QGIS.

 ### Certification Process
 #### Requirements